kymatio/kymatio/doc/source/installation.rst

     pip install cupy skcuda

-and then refer to .backend for more details about the use of our optimized cuda kernels.
+and then refer to :ref:`backend-story` for more details about the use of our optimized cuda kernels.

 Developer
 =========